Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Method and Data

 The \textbf{Lower Saxony Dataset} holds electrical single-family house consumption and partly PV energy generation near the city of Hameln in Germany \cite{Schlemminger2022}.
 We selected the \textit{active power} for all measured phases.
 The dataset also includes pumps that are used in the district heating network.
 These are measured via a separate smart meter and can be treated separately by the DSO and, hence, are not considered in the analysis.
-Four households with PV systems are dropped due to the lack of a clear separation between grid import, direct usage of solar energy, and grid export, rendering them unsuitable for evaluation of the net energy consumption.
+Furthermore, four households with PV systems were excluded.
+Their metering configuration did not distinguish clearly between grid import and PV generation (net metering), resulting in ambiguous net-load profiles containing negative values.
+To ensure a consistent target variable representing household demand, these time series were deemed unsuitable for the evaluation and removed.

+The \textbf{IDEAL Dataset} \cite{ideal_2021} represents a special case: on the one hand, it contains a large number of households, which significantly increases the informative value of the evaluation.
+On the other hand, it was used in the Moirai, Sundial and Time-MoE training data.
+We decided to include the dataset in the evaluation and to exclude the evaluation of the three TSFMs for this dataset.
+Details can be found in section \ref{section:metrics}.
+The \textbf{IDEAL Dataset} covers electric, gas, temperature, humidity, and metadata from households in Edinburgh and nearby regions in the UK \cite{ideal_2021}.
+Some houses contain information about electrical appliances and more detailed information about temperature and gas and heating equipment, as well as weather information.
+In the study, we use the net load electricity consumption from each of the 254 households.

 For all datasets, we used hourly aggregated measurements.
 The unit of electricity consumption is expressed in kilowatt-hours (kWh).
+The general information about the evaluation datasets is summarized in Table \ref{tab:dataset_info}.